yukaizou2015/module-stats/_episodes/00-Introduction-to-module.md

 ### What is a ReproNim module ?

-A ReproNim module is a set of "steps" or "episodes", in which we have gathered material on the web to guide you through the acquisition of a concept or tool or technique.
+A ReproNim module (or course) is a set of "lessons" (or "episodes"), in which we have gathered material on the web to guide you through the acquisition of a concept or tool or technique.
 You will take this journey and for each episode, we try to then ask you a few questions or do some exercise so that you will have an idea of how much you feel comfortable with the material to be acquired.
 We are not providing the answers directly on this web site so that this can be taken as a real course, but we will be teaching workshops with the answers and we will have links to the answers.

-### Who is this module for?
+### Who is this statistical module for?

 The module is for you, if you are not a statistician or an applied mathematic researcher or student, is working with neuroimaging and you want to know about the statistical aspects of reproducibility.